SauravP97/Hack-the-Interview-Asia-Pacific-/README.md

        <br><br>
        The Problem require to send a packet from top left cell of the grid to the bottom right cell with minimum effort. <br>
-       The Problem can be solved through a slight changed version of dijkstras algorithm.
+       It can be solved through a slight changed version of dijkstras algorithm.
 Instead of calculating the minimum distance you need to calculate the maximum edge length found along the path.
 If you can calculate that then you can also pass all the test cases if you can implement Priority Queue for storing the visited nodes.
 This will allow you to extract the node with a minimum distance value in log(N) time, hence improving the entire time